Skip to main content

 Elderly at Risk With Temperatures Soaring: How to Avoid Heat Stroke

-The entire globe has been experiencing a recent rash of heat waves, which leads to an important question: how do you avoid a heat stroke during times of extremely high temperatures?
-Heat-related illness and the elderly can be an especially fatal mix, so knowing the signs and symptoms of heat strokes and heat exhaustion is important to safeguard your health or the health of your loved ones.
+The entire globe has been experiencing a recent rash of heat waves, which leads to an important question: how do you avoid a heat stroke during times of extremely hot weather?
+Heat-related illness and the elderly can be an especially fatal mix, so knowing the signs and symptoms of heat strokes and heat exhaustion is important to safeguard your health or the health of your loved ones who are at greater risk.

-Why are the elderly more at risk in hot conditions?
+Why are the elderly more at risk in a hot environment?
 As people age, their bodies lose the ability to regulate their body temperature in hot weather.
-Hot weather and humidity can also worsen preexisting medical conditions, such as high blood pressure and heart, lung, and kidney conditionsTaking steps to avoid heat-related illnesses is the best way to avoid a trip to the hospital.
+Hot weather and humidity can also worsen preexisting medical conditions, such as high blood pressure and heart, lung, and kidney conditionsTaking steps to avoid heat-related illnesses is the best way to avoid a trip to the hospital for medical attention.

 How do you prevent a heat stroke?
 Below are some helpful tips on how to stay safe during heat waves.

 1. Stay in AC.
-The most surefire way to do this would be to stay in an air-conditioned place.
+The most surefire way to do this would be to stay in an air-conditioned place especially during the hottest parts of the day.
 If your house does not have air conditioning, public places like malls or library may provide some relief.
 If you rent your unit and your AC is broken, your landlord is probably liable for fixing it in a timely manner to ensure that your place is "habitable."

 3. Drink plenty of fluids.
-Drink plenty of cool water, even if you do not feel thirsty.
+Drink plenty of cool water, even if you do not feel thirsty and avoid diuretics like coffee as much as possible.
 If you've been sweating heavily, sports drinks are great way to replenish vital electrolytes.

 4. Don't wear tight or heavy clothes.
-Loose-fitting clothes will be lighter, and will feel less hot.
-Even the color of your clothing may be a factor, if you're in the sun: wear lighter colors, and avoid black outdoors.
+Loose-fitting clothes will be lighter and will feel less hot.
+Even the color of your clothing may be a factor, if you're in the sun: wear light-colored clothing, and avoid black clothing outdoors.
+Also wear a wide-brimmed hat to keep the direct sun off of your face.

 5. Cool water.
 Cool water is a necessity if your body temperature rises and you don't have air conditioning.
 Take a cool shower and take advantage of evaporative cooling by wetting a cloth and holding it against your wrist, neck, and other areas with lots of blood flow.

-What should you do if someone you know is showing signs of heat exhaustion or stroke?
+What should you do if someone you know is showing signs of heat exhaustion or other heat illness?
 Take some action, including maybe submersion in some cool water, put them in a cool shower, or apply some cold compresses or wet towels.

 Additionally, remember that heat strokes and heat exhaustion can hit anybody — not just the elderly.
 It's probably impossible to avoid heat strokes entirely in all situations, particularly during periods of extreme heat.
 If someone is displaying symptoms that amount to an emergency, call 911 to seek medical help.